mauricewells/docs/developer-tools/ixo-blockchain.md

 pex = true
 ```

-**Optiona**l: The node's moniker can be changed from `Pangea node` to anything of your liking.
+**Optiona**l: The node's moniker can be changed from `Impacthub node` to anything of your liking.

-The default value of the `moniker` entry is `"Pangea node".` This can be changed as desired.
+The default value of the `moniker` entry is `"Impacthub node".` This can be changed as desired.

 Start the IXO blockchain daemon.